Great Buddha of Kamakura [鎌倉大仏]

 But it is said that the building was destroyed by the typhoon in 1369 and the great earthquake in 1498.

-Since that, this statue has been sitting here.
+Since that, this statue has been sitting in the open air.

-The height is about 11.4 meters, and the height including the seat is about 13.4 meters.
+The height of thr body is about 11.4 meters, and the height including the seat is about 13.4 meters.